golemfactory/gwasm-runner/README.md

     "task_timeout": "00:30:00"
 }
 ```

-To change the default values (e.g. when the datadir for your local Golem instance is located somewhere else) a JSON configuration file needs to be created.
-Under Linux, this file should be placed under: `~/.config/g-wasm-runner/brass/config.json`.
-You can copy the above JSON object, modify the fields' values and put it into that file.
+To change the default values (e.g. the datadir for your local Golem instance) you need to manually create a JSON file under: `~/.config/g-wasm-runner/brass/config.json` for Linux and `~/Library/Application\ Support/g-wasm-runner/brass/config.json`.
+You can copy the above JSON object, and modify what you need.
 The runner will print its currently used configuration upon start-up.